A modified naturalness principle and its experimental tests: Introduction

-However, no new physics has been so far seen at LHC with $\sqrt{s}=8\TeV$, such that in most models the unit of measure for $\Delta$ presently is the kilo-fine-tuning.
-While this is not conclusive evidence, while naturalness arguments can be weakened by allowing for a finer tuning, while various searches have not yet been performed, while LHC will run at higher energy, etc, it is fair to say that the most straightforward interpretation of present data is that the naturalness ideology is wrong.
+However, no new physics has been so far seen at LHC with $\sqrt{s}=8\TeV$, such that, in models that aim to be valid up to high energies, the unit of measure for $\Delta$ presently is the kilo-fine-tuning.
+While this is not conclusive evidence, while special models that minimise fine-tuning are being considered, while naturalness arguments can be weakened by allowing for a finer tuning, while various searches have not yet been performed, while LHC will run at higher energy, etc, it is fair to say that the most straightforward interpretation of present data is that the naturalness ideology is wrong.

-This situation lead to consider the opposite extremum: the Higgs is light due to huge cancelations~\cite{ant} because `anthropic selection' destroyed naturalness.
+This situation lead to consider the opposite extremum: the Higgs is light due to huge cancellations~\cite{ant} because `anthropic selection' destroyed naturalness.

 Here we explore an intermediate possibility, that sometimes appeared in the literature, more or less implicitly.
 We name it {\em `finite naturalness'}.
 The idea is that we should ignore the uncomputable quadratic divergences, so that the Higgs mass is naturally small as long as there are no heavier particles that give large finite contributions to the Higgs mass.